 11.5 Unless we or the lines company agree with you otherwise, we or the lines company will provide you with the notice in clause 11.4:

-(a) where we or the lines company require access to undertake construction, upgrade, repair or maintenance work, at least 10 business days before access is required; or
+- (a) where we or the lines company require access to undertake construction, upgrade, repair or maintenance work, at least 10 business days before access is required;

 Access must be safe and unobstructed